10 Ways to Throw Birthday Celebrations for Kids While Social Distancing

 Schedule a Video Chat Party

 Invite your kid’s friends to be on a Zoom, House Party, Facetime, or Google Hangouts to wish him a happy day.
+You can also consider one of these easy-to-use video chat devices for connecting with loved ones from afar on a birthday or other celebration.
 For younger kids, family members can be the invitees—we can guarantee that very few will have other plans.
 Let the party-viewers watch while the birthday boy blows out his candles and opens his gifts.
 In addition, ask friends and relative to record their birthday wishes on video and email them to you.
 Or better yet, use the Marco Polo app for group cards that you can create with different visual filters and voice effects.
 You can even download fun Zoom background templates from Canva to 'transform' your kids' birthday celebration to the location or theme of choice.

 Host a Virtual Game Night

 Virtually gather your kids’ friends at a designated time on a video game system (such as a Playstation or XBox).
 If you don’t own one, Facebook’s Instant Games offers games like Scrabble, Uno, and Cribbage that kids can play online together.
 Or try your hands at Crazy 8s, Checkers, or Go Fish with PlayingCards.io which allows for chatting and a Zoom video linkup.
 Or challenge your child and his friends to solve a virtual escape room.
 House Party also offers a variety of games to play over video chat that are appropriate for all ages.